zeid-hub/python-p3-v2-orm-lab/README.md

 This is a class method that should:

-- Create a new `Review` class instance using the parameter values.
+- Create a new `Review` instance using the parameter values.
-- Save the new `Review` class instance to the "reviews" table.
+- Save the new `Review` instance to the "reviews" table.
-- Return the new `Review` class instance.
+- Return the new `Review` instance.

 Think about how you can re-use the `save()` method to help with this one.

+### `instance_from_db()`

+This class method should return a `Review` instance having the attribute values from the table row.
+You should check the dictionary for an existing instance using the row's primary key, and set the instance attributes to the row data if found.
+If the dictionary does not contain a previously persisted object with that id, create a new `Review` instance from the row data and add it to the dictionary.
+The method should return the cached object.

+### `find_by_id()`

+This class method takes in an `id` as a parameter, and should return a single `Review` instance corresponding to the row in the "reviews" table with that same id, or `None` is no such row exists in the table.

 ### `update()`